 13. Astro Gaming A40 TR Gaming Headset

 Astro Gaming’s A40 TR gaming headset is positioned as the gaming headset choice of pro gamers, so using it in your home will certainly elevate and better your existing gaming experience significantly.
-Included with this is a specialized MixAmp Pro that brings high-end audio quality to PC, Xbox One and PS4 gamers (there are separate versions for Xbox and PS4 gamers).
+Included with this is a specialized MixAmp Pro that brings high-end audio quality to PC, Xbox Series X and PS5 gamers.
 It’s also great for console streamers, as it will let you mix the audio levels from all your different sources (game audio, party chat, etc.) into one signal for your PC to broadcast.
-Rugged, yet still light, it’s meant to sit comfortably and securely on your head, as its padded headband makes long sessions a breeze.
+Rugged yet light, it’s meant to sit comfortably and securely on your head, as its padded headband makes long sessions a breeze.
 But the real feature here is that premium audio, which certainly makes its hefty price tag well worth it.